architect/arc.codes/src/views/docs/en/guides/plugins/hydrate.md

 ### Target paths

-The `target` path is a relative path of the source file or folder to be copied into your Lambdas.
+The `target` path is a relative path of the being copied into your Lambdas.

 For example, if you specify a `target` of `hi/there.json`, your Lambda will have one of two file paths written (based on its runtime):